 Best practice: never rely on “infinite” context.
 Chunk work, summarize checkpoints, and externalize state into documents.

-ChatGPT Usage Limits (verified as of early 2026)
+ChatGPT Usage Limits

 - Manual Thinking requests count toward weekly limits.